amit221/mongodb-denormalized-data-sync/README.md

 synchronizerClientInstance.addDependency({

    // the dependent collection is the collection that need to get updated automatically  (required)
+   // in case the dependent collection is a mysql table ,its should be writing like this mysql.dbname.tablename
    dependentCollection: 'orders',

    //the referenced collection is the collection that get updated from your application (required)